-When reaching the speed of 80 km/h (43 kt), gently pull the control stick to lift-up the aircraft and continue take-off until reaching the speed of 110 km/h (59 kt).
+When reaching the speed of 80 km/h (43 kt), gently pull the control stick to lift up the aircraft and continue take-off until reaching the speed of 110 km/h (59 kt).
 Then, gently pull the control stick to make the aircraft climb.
-After reaching stable climb speed of 130 km/h (70 kt) and altitude over 50m (160 ft), fluently retract the flaps.
+After reaching stable climb speed of 130 (70 kt) and altitude over 50m (160 ft), fluently retract the flaps.
 Optimal climb speed is 140 km/h (75 kt).

 During take-off, the engine operating limits must not be exceeded.
-Climbing at full (take-off) power is only allowed for no longer than 5 minutes.
-After reaching the altitude approx. 300 m(1000 ft.), switch off the auxiliary fuel pump.
-After reaching required altitude, adjust the propeller to "CRUISE" position (if equipped with adjustable propeller).
+Climbing at full (take-off) power is only allowed for a max. period of 5 minutes.
+When approx. 1000 ft GND is reached, switch off auxiliary fuel pump.
+After reaching required altitude, adjust the propeller to "CRUISE" position (if equipped with in-flight adjustable propeller).